- Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease

-Galantamine can have gastrointestinal-related side effects like loss of appetite, nausea, and vomiting, as well as more serious side effects such as blood in the urine, fainting, and seizures.
+Galantamine can have gastrointestinal-related side effects such as loss of appetite, nausea, and vomiting, as well as more serious side effects such as blood in the urine, fainting, and seizures.

 Galantamine is a part of a class of medication called acetylcholinesterase inhibitors.
 Its mechanism of action consists of inhibiting the effectiveness of an enzyme, acetylcholinesterase, which lowers the levels of acetylcholine in the brain.
 It thus benefits individuals with Alzheimer’s by increasing the levels of acetylcholine in their brains and subsequently boosting cognitive function.

-Although further research is necessary, galantamine is thought to be beneficial to the millions of people who have the age-related condition known as Mild Cognitive Impairment (MCI).
+Although further research is necessary, Galantamine is thought to be beneficial to the millions of people who have Mild Cognitive Impairment (MCI).
 MCI goes beyond the normal age-related forgetfulness, but falls short of qualifying as dementia.
-Although MCI does not necessarily lead to Alzheimer’s disease, it is a very strong risk factor for dementia.
+Although MCI does not necessarily lead to Alzheimer’s disease, it is a very strong risk factor for developing dementia.

 Galantamine goes beyond the ability of Donepezil and Rivastigmine in its modulation of nicotinic receptors, molecular receptors that bind to acetylcholine and nicotine.
 Galantamine modulates these receptors by conserving both their quantity and their functional integrity, thus deferring receptor deterioration in Alzheimer’s disease.
-Donepezil and Rivastigmine do not present nicotinic receptor action, thus decreasing the the effectiveness of the drugs over time, and worsening the symptoms of the disease.
+Donepezil and Rivastigmine do not present nicotinic receptor action, potentially decreasing the the effectiveness of the drugs over time.

 Galantamine comes in RAZADYNE® ER capsules, RAZADYNE® tablets, and RAZADYNE® oral solution.
 The dosages are as follows: